Task Parallel Library : 1 of n

 The story in WPF land is much the same, except under the hood the TPL

-will use the WPF specific DispatcherSynchronizationContext
+Scheduler will use the WPF specific DispatcherSynchronizationContext.

 Here is the most relevant parts of the WPF code example, note this code is almost identical to the previous WinForms example, the only difference being how we set the ListBox items.